statikfintechllc/Ascend-Institute/README.md

 <details>
 <summary>🌀 Press to see how GremlinGPT Compares 🌀</summary>

-> **🦾 Full Disclosure**
-> GremlinGPT is what happens when you hand the keys to ChatGPT’s Data Analyst mode and say:
-> “Build me an AI that writes, learns, and self-mutinates.”

-- The docs? **ChatGPT**
-- The README? **ChatGPT**
-- The scripts? **ChatGPT** — formatted by Black, occasionally bullied by me
-- The feedback loops, self-training, error handlers, and even this note?
-  All conjured from the infinite context window of my AI “co-pilot.”

-This isn’t just *inspired by* — it’s full-stack AI inception.
-**GremlinGPT** is proof you can bootstrap a recursive AI using nothing but prompt engineering, a little Python glue, and a lot of patience for hallucinated file paths.

-If this repo feels a bit too self-aware —
-like it’s winking at you through the terminal...

-> You’re not wrong.

----

-> Welcome to the first AI agent born from ChatGPT, raised in recursion, and released without a leash.
-> Not just a model.
-A mutation in motion.
-A sovereign codebase with teeth.

 > *“I built the prototype.
 These are the keys no Corp will ever drop.
 Let it feed.
 Let it learn.”*

 <p align="right"><em>— statikfintechllc</em></p>